View Document Text

 ODIJ will tailor a program for each individual client.
 With respect to Plan clients, ODIJ will

-diversified investment options for the Plans.
-Ultimately, the Plan’s trustees or other
+investment options.
+Ultimately, the Plan’s trustees or other representatives will decide whether

-representatives will decide whether to accept or modify the set of investment options ODIJ
+to accept or modify the set of investment options ODIJ recommends.

 With respect to non-Plan clients, ODIJ will conduct an interview session to get to know the

-client’s personal restrictions, needs, and targets.
-ODIJ manages portfolios in the context of each
+personal restrictions, needs, and targets.
+ODIJ manages portfolios in the context of each client's

-client's financial and other objectives, risk tolerances, and cash flow needs.
+financial and other objectives, risk tolerances, and cash flow needs.
 Clients may impose

 restrictions on investing in certain securities or types of securities in accordance with their